 In Transforming the Education Sector into a Learning System: Perspectives from the Field and Recommendations, Carnegie Corporation of New York and EducationCounsel address a critical question of how to accelerate a shift from our current educational system to a new learning system.

-The ambitious vision for what is possible is outlined in this Executive Summary of a forthcoming paper, to be released in late spring 2020, along with starting points for making this shift.
+The ambitious vision for what is possible is outlined in the Executive Summary of the report, along with starting points for making this shift.
 Executing on these ideas will require comprehensive plans that, among other things, enumerate specific actions, clarify roles, and identify needed resources.

-The forthcoming paper, which will be posted here once available, follows a February 2019 paper, Transforming the Education Sector into a Learning System: Harnessing the Power of Continuous Improvement, Research & Development, and Data to Improve Outcomes for Each and Every Child, which proposes a vision and framework for what conditions would be required to create a robust learning system in education, including research and development, continuous improvement, and data infrastructures.
+The report follows the publication of Transforming the Education Sector into a Learning System: Harnessing the Power of Continuous Improvement, Research & Development, and Data to Improve Outcomes for Each and Every Child in February 2019, which proposes a vision and framework for what conditions would be required to create a robust learning system in education, including research and development, continuous improvement, and data infrastructures.